List of fondues: Oil

 Fondue bourguignonne consists of a fondue pot filled with hot oil into which diners dip pieces of meat to cook them.
 Various dipping sauces are provided on the side.
-The meat is traditionally beef ("Charolais" beef produced in Burgundy particularly, hence the name "bourguignonne"), horse, venison, ostrich or duck, but others meats are possible.
+The meat is traditionally beef ("Charolais" beef produced in Burgundy particularly, hence the name "bourguignonne"), horse, venison, ostrich or duck, but other meats are possible.

 Another oil fondue, common in Namibia, is the Bushman fondue.

 Wine

 "Fondue vigneronne" or "Fondue Bacchus" is like fondue bourguignonne, with wine or vodka rather than oil.
 Red wine fondue consists of red wine boiled, and seasoned with salt, pepper, garlic, onions and herbs; the white wine version is spiced with cinnamon, chilis, coriander, white pepper and enriched with chicken broth.
 The guests then dip meat, fish or vegetables in the caquelon and top them with bearnaise, tartar sauce or simply French mustard.